-The structure, function, classification, and ecology of vascular plants are explored in this introductory botany course, with an emphasis on cultivated and native plants of the Pacific Northwest.
-None
+The structure, function, classification, and ecology of vascular plants are explored in this introductory botany course, with an emphasis on cultivated and native plants of the Pacific NW.

-ENVAG 104 - Introduction to Sustainable Agriculture (1)
+ENVAG 104 - Intro to Sustainable Ag.
+(1)

 Introduction to sustainable agriculture including career opportunities.
 Covers farm to table principles and how different cultures interact with food.
 Includes student success skills.
-Prerequisite: Concurrent enrollment required in CSS 103.

-ENVAG 106 - Soil Science and Conservation (5)
+ENVAG 106 - Soil Science & Conservation (5)

 Study of soils as living ecosystems, including their physical, chemical, and biological properties.
 Nutrient cycling, fertility management, soil building, and site diagnosis and classification are also examined.
 Field trips are an integral part of this course.
-None